-When it comes to crime, D.C. is above the national average, but that might not be the only factor keeping you from moving to the city.
-The average cost of living in D.C. for two adults and one child with one adult working is over $71,000 annually.
+When it comes to crime, D.C. is above the national average.
+But that might not be the only factor keeping you from moving to the city.
+The average cost of living in D.C. is 52.1% higher than the US average.
 Like every other city, there are pros and cons that come with moving.

-If you’re ready to live in the nation’s capital, find more resources here: https://www.newhomesource.com/learn/dc-relocation-guide/
+If you’re ready to live in the nation’s capital, find more resources here.

 Since Huntsville’s downtown underwent new construction just a few years ago, there are more options for shopping, dining, and living in the heart of the city than ever before.
 This once sleepy farm town now has over 457,000 residents and a lower cost of living than most large cities.